deors/deors-demos-petclinic/readme.md

 - Docker image lifecycle with Spotify Maven plug-in.
 - Surefire configured to gather test coverage per test with SonarQube and JaCoCo.
 - Mutation tests with Pitest.
-- Integration tests with Selenium, which can be executed wither manually or via Failsafe.
+- Integration tests with Selenium, which can be executed either manually or via Failsafe.
 A Maven profile is also provided to show how these tests can be binded into the Maven lifecycle during verify.
 - Integration test coverage with JaCoCo.